 Section two allows you to claim money for time spent trying to recover from the data breach.
 Equifax will pay you $25 for hour for time that you spent:

-- recovering from fraud or identify theft caused by the breach
+- recovering from fraud or identity theft caused by the breach

 - avoiding fraud or identity theft because of the data breach